-1 2 ARTICLE 8 3 APPOINTMENT 4 5 6 7 8 9 10 11 12 13 criteria so as to furtherance of (a) and make such (b) for vacancies a The University shall exercise its authority to determine the standards, qualifications, and o fill appointment vacancies in the bargaining unit with the best possible candidates.
-In this aim, the University shall, advertise such appointment vacancies, receive applications and screen candidates therefore, appointments as it deems appropriate under such standards, qualifications, and criteria;, and commit to an effort to identify and seek qualified women and minority and diverse candidates and new positions; and-continue to support, where practicable, spousal hires at UCF.
-13 8.2 Advert isement of Vacancies.
-Bargaining unit vacancies shall be advertised through appropriate 14 15 16 17 18 19 20 professional ch and employees to making the o hannels.
-Employees of lower or equivalent ranks, employees who are spouses of employees, who are local residents shall not, in the hiring process, be disadvantaged for that reason.
-Prior decision to hire a candidate to fill a bargaining unit vacancy, the appropriate administrator(s) recommendations which have resulted from the review of candidates by employees in the 20 21 8.3 Employ yment Agreement.
-All appointments shall be made on a University employment agreement 22 and signed by the president or representative and the employee.
-The University may enclose informational 23 addenda, except that such addenda shall not abridge the employee's rights or benefits provided in this 24 Agreement.
-The University employment agreement shall contain the following elements: 25 - Date; 26 × , Professional Classification System title, class code, rank, and appointment status; 27 Principal place of employment; 28 • • Employment unit (e.g., department, college, institute, area, center, etc.); 29 Length of the appointment; 30 A statement that the position is (1) tenured, (2) non-tenure earning, (3) tenure-earning 31 or service in another institution to be credited toward tenure, where applicable), or (4) 32 tenure earning; 33 Percent of full time effort (FTE) assigned; 34 Salary; 35 • • Budget entity 36 The following statement, if the appointment is not subject to the notice provisions of Article 37 loyment under this agreement will cease on the date indicated.
-No further notice of cessation 38 of employment 39 1 • Special conditions of employment, including what part, if any, of the salary is provided as a 40 - ry adjustment (stipend) subject to the terms of Section 8.4-; 41 A statement that the appointment is subject to the Constitution and laws of the State of Florida 42 States, the regulations of the University, and this Agreement; 43 A statement that the employee's signature on the employment agreement shall not be deemed 44 a waiver of the right to process a grievance with respect thereto in compliance with Article 20; 45 (\underline{mn}) The statement: "The University of Central Florida is an equal opportunity employer.
-46 University policy and regulation prohibit discrimination against or harassment of any employee based upon 47 age, disability, gender identity or gender expression, genetic information, marital status, national origin, 48 political affiliation, race or color, religion, sex, sexual orientation, or veteran status, or employee rights 49 related to union activity as granted under Chapter 447, Florida Statutes.
-Claims of such discrimination by the 50 University may be presented as grievances pursuant to Article 20, Grievance Procedure.";
+- Policy.
+The University shall exercise its authority to determine the standards, qualifications, and criteria so as to fill appointment vacancies in the bargaining unit with the best possible candidates.
+In furtherance of this aim, the University shall, - advertise such appointment vacancies, receive applications and screen candidates therefore, and make such appointments as it deems appropriate under such standards, qualifications, and criteria; and - commit to an effort to identify and seek qualified women and minority and diverse candidates for vacancies and new positions; and - continue to support, where practicable, spousal hires at UCF. - 8.2 Advertisement of Vacancies.
+Bargaining unit vacancies shall be advertised through appropriate professional channels.
+Employees of lower or equivalent ranks, employees who are spouses of employees, and employees who are local residents shall not, in the hiring process, be advantaged or disadvantaged for that reason.
+Prior to making the decision to hire a candidate to fill a bargaining unit vacancy, the appropriate administrator(s) shall consider recommendations which have resulted from the review of candidates by employees in the department/unit. - 8.3 Employment Agreement.
+All appointments shall be made on a University employment agreement and signed by the president or representative and the employee.
+The University may enclose informational addenda, except that such addenda shall not abridge the employee's rights or benefits provided in this Agreement.
+The University employment agreement shall contain the following elements: - (a) Date: - (b) Professional Classification System title, class code, rank, and appointment status; - Principal place of employment; (c) - Employment unit (e.g., department, college, institute, area, center, etc.); (d) - Length of the appointment; (e) - (f) A statement that the position is (1) tenured, (2) non-tenure earning, (3) tenure-earning (specifying prior service in another institution to be credited toward tenure, where applicable), or (4) multiyear/non-tenure earning; - Percent of full time effort (FTE) assigned; (g) - (h) Salary; - Budget entity (i) - (ii) The following statement, if the appointment is not subject to the notice provisions of Article 12: "Your employment under this agreement will cease on the date indicated.
+No further notice of cessation of employment is required."; - (ik) Special conditions of employment, including what part, if any, of the salary is provided as a temporary salary adjustment (stipend) subject to the terms of Section 8.4-; - A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the regulations of the University, and this Agreement; - A statement that the employee's signature on the employment agreement shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20; - The statement: "The University of Central Florida is an equal opportunity employer.
+University policy and regulation prohibit discrimination against or harassment of any employee based upon age, disability, gender identity or gender expression, genetic information, marital status, national origin, political affiliation, race or color, religion, sex, sexual orientation, or veteran status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
+Claims of such discrimination by the University may be presented as grievances pursuant to Article 20, Grievance Procedure.";

-51 (no) A statement informing the employee of the obligation to report outside activity, conflict of 52 commitment, and conflict of interest under the provisions of Article 19 of the Agreement; and

-(op) The statement: "If you have not been provided with a copy of the BOT/UFF Collective Bargaining Agreement, notify your supervisor and you will be given one."
+- (no) A statement informing the employee of the obligation to report outside activity, conflict of commitment, and conflict of interest under the provisions of Article 19 of the Agreement; and - (ep) The statement: "If you have not been provided with a copy of the BOT/UFF Collective Bargaining Agreement, notify your supervisor and you will be given one."

-56 8.4 Change in Appointments.
+8.4 Change in Appointments.